 You can change the content of each of these options, and you can also change the look so that they fit the design of your website.

 There’s even more to ScheduleOnce than we’ve outlined here.
 You can also track the conversion rates of your booking pages and events and even your revenues on a reports page.
-You can also add third-party integrations.
+Plus, it’s possible to add third-party integrations.

-In short, there’s a lot that you can do on ScheduleOnce, from simply helping people to make bookings to ensuring that every member of a sales team gets a chance to meet their targets with carefully shared leads.
+In short, there’s a lot that you can do on ScheduleOnce in 2020, from simply helping people to make bookings to ensuring that every member of a sales team gets a chance to meet their targets with carefully shared leads.

-But it’s not simple.
+But, it’s not simple.
 ScheduleOnce’s combination of booking pages, master pages, and event types can be confusing.
 The separation of InviteOnce into a separate application doesn’t make things easier.
 If you’re willing to put in the effort, you should find that you’re using a powerful scheduling tool.
-But be prepared to take your time and experiment.
+But be prepared to take your time and experiment throughout 2020 with this productivity tool.